jnields/febs/README.md

 # FEBS

+## Current Status
+- Work in progress and things will change siginficantly for the initial 2.0 release

 ## Description

 - Next-gen, webpack-based prototype build system.

-- Work in progress and will change as we communicate with teams to determine requirements.

 - The driving philosophy is minimal code, delegating essentially all build tasks directly through to webpack.

 ## Goals
 - Simple, minimal, reliable, maintainable.
-- Re-usable across all REI microsites.
 - 100% code coverage.
 - npm-based scripts, no gulp.
 - Overridable defaults.